 Q: Who is GableStage?

-A: GableStage is an award winning local theater company that currently mounts a season of six productions annually and celebrates Miami’s theatrical talent by hiring local actors and theater professionals; in its new incarnation as GroveStage, it will operate and program the new theater.
+A: GableStage is an award winning local theater company that currently mounts a season of six productions annually and celebrates Miami’s theatrical talent by hiring local actors and theater professionals; it will operate and program the new theater.
 GableStage also has a long-established track record for offering educational and outreach programs and for helping smaller, up and coming theater companies develop their work.
 The management and operating agreement with GableStage, approved by the Miami-Dade County Board of County Commissioners, is available here: http://www.miamidade.gov/govaction/matter.asp?matter=151074&file=false&yearFolder=Y2015

 How GableStage was selected to manage and operate the new theater

 Q: How was GableStage selected to manage and operate the theater at the Coconut Grove Playhouse and what makes them qualified?

 A: A public process was conducted in 2009 by the Coconut Grove Playhouse, Inc. to identify and select a partner to manage and program the new 300-seat theater proposed for the Playhouse site.
 As a result of that search, GableStage was chosen to provide professional regional theater, complementary performing arts activities, and theater education programs for the community.
 The process was outlined to the Board of County Commissioners as part of a recommended course of action for the reconstruction, management and operation of the Playhouse, which the BCC approved in 2011. http://www.miamidade.gov/govaction/matter.asp?matter=102656&file=true&yearFolder=Y2010

 Subsequent related items approved by the BCC include: